leafsphp/docs/src/codelabs/experiments/deployment/heroku/index.md

 # Deploying a Leaf Application to Heroku

 ::: warning Version support
 Version support.
-This tutorial assumes use of Leaf CLI >= 2.2.0.
+This tutorial assumes use of Leaf CLI >= 2.2.0 (🍊 Yomi Yomi no Mi).
 :::

 ## What Are We Building?